dajones42/rmsim/docs/startup.md

 - topspeed *value*: Sets top speed (mps).
 Used to calculate maxcforce if not provided (maxcforce=maxpower/(.6*topspeed)).
 - efficiency *value*: Sets motor and transmission effeciency.
-- powerfactor *value*: Sets power factor for AC motors..
+- powerfactor *value*: Sets power factor for AC motors.
 - pantographs *forward* *reverse*: identifies directional pantographs.
 - step *notch* *voltageRatio* *resistanceMult*: Adds an automatic acceleration step.
 Voltage ratio should be between 0 and 1 (e.g. 1 for motors in